cortexlabs/cortex/docs/deployments/realtime-api/predictors.md

         Useful for tasks that the client doesn't need to wait on before receiving a response such as recording metrics or storing results.

+        It is recommended to specify multiple threads `threads_per_process` in the api configuration yaml if this function is specified.

         Args:
             response (optional): The response as returned by the predict method. payload (optional): The request payload (see below for the possible